Posse (horse): Assessment

 In 1979, the independent Timeform organisation gave Posse a rating of 108 p, the "p" indicating that he was likely to make more than the normal improvement between two and three years of age.
 The prediction proved true as Posse was rated 130 by Timeform in 1980, seven pounds below their top-rated horse Moorestyle.
 In the official International Classification he was rated the fifth-best three-year-old colt in Europe behind Moorestyle, Argument, Known Fact and Nureyev, and the ninth-best horse of any age.

 Stud record

 Posse began his stud career in England where he was based for six years before being exported to Japan.
 Despite the fact that he had been known as a miler, Posse's offspring tended to thrive over longer distances.
-The best of his progeny was probably Sheriff's Star, who won the Coronation Cup and the Grand Prix de Saint-Cloud as a four-year-old in 1989.
+The best of his progeny was probably Sheriff's Star, who won the Coronation Cup and the Grand Prix de Saint-Cloud as a four-year-old in 1989, as well as siring Seiun Sky in Japan, who won the Satsuki Sho and Kikuka-Sho in 1998.
 Other good winners included Sally Brown, Altayan (Prix Maurice de Nieuil) and Linpac West (John Porter Stakes).
 Through his daughter Batave, Posse was the damsire of the leading miler Bigstone.
 Posse was "put out of stud" in Japan on 11 January 1991.